 Documents Required

-Earlier it was required to obtain such prescription from doctors of government hospital.
-However, the same has been relaxed with effect from AY 2016-17 and prescription can now be obtained from relevant specialist from private hospitals and not necessarily a doctor working with a government hospital.
+Earlier it was required to obtain such prescriptions from doctors of government hospitals.
+However, the same has been relaxed with effect from AY 2016-17 and prescriptions can now be obtained from relevant specialists from private hospitals and not necessarily a doctor working with a government hospital.
 Rule 11DD now stands amended and the prescription can now be obtained as follows :

 - In case of neurological diseases, a prescription from a Neurologist having a Doctorate of Medicine in Neurology or any equivalent degree is required.